 Splitco is currently a wholly owned subsidiary of FNF, and prior to the contribution (as defined below) Splitco will have no assets or operations.
 Prior to the redemption, except as disclosed in this proxy statement/prospectus, FNF will contribute to Splitco all of the businesses, assets and liabilities attributed to FNF's FNFV Group common stock (including any liabilities relating to the FNFV Group's businesses that were incurred prior to the Split-Off) (such businesses, assets and liabilities, the Splitco Assets and Liabilities, and such contribution, the contribution).
 Following the contribution, FNF will redeem all of the outstanding shares (the redemption) of FNFV common stock for shares of Splitco common stock, amounting to a redemption on a per share basis of each outstanding share of FNFV common stock for one share of common stock, par value \$0.0001 per share of Splitco (Splitco common stock).
-In connection with the Split-Off, FNF or its subsidiaries will receive shares of Splitco common stock in exchange for a \$100.0 million cash contribution to Splitco (such shares, the FNF Splitco shares) and as a result, following the Split-Off, due to its ownership of the FNF Splitco shares, FNF or its subsidiaries, as applicable, are expected to own, in the aggregate, approximately [· ·]% of the outstanding shares of Splitco common stock.
+In connection with the Split-Off, FNF or its subsidiaries will receive shares of Splitco common stock in exchange for a \$100.0 million cash contribution to Splitco (such shares, the FNF Splitco shares) and as a result, following the Split-Off, due to its ownership of the FNF Splitco shares, FNF or its subsidiaries, as applicable, are expected to own, in the aggregate, approximately 8% of the outstanding shares of Splitco common stock.
 FNF or its subsidiaries, as applicable, will dispose of such FNF Splitco shares as soon as a disposition is warranted consistent with the business reasons for the ownership of such shares, but in no event later than five years after the Split-Off, and be subject to certain restrictions regarding voting of such Splitco shares.
-See "Certain Relationships and Related Party Transactions- Relationships Between Splitco and FNF-Voting Agreement."
-In addition, in connection with the Split-Off, FNF expects to extend a \$100.0 million line of credit to Splitco (the revolver note), which will allow Splitco to borrow revolving loans, the proceeds of which may be used for investment purposes and working capital needs, from FNF from time to time.
-See "Certain Relationships and Related Party Transactions-Relationships Between Splitco and FNF-Revolver Note."
-This line of credit will be in place of the \$100.0 million line of credit which was previously extended by FNF to the FNFV Group upon the formation of the tracking stock.
+See "Certain Relationships and Related Party Transactions-Relationships and Related Party Transactions-Relationships and Related Party Transactions-Relationships Between Splitco and FNF-Revolver Note."
+This line of credit will be in place of the \$100.0 million line of credit which was previously extended by FNF to the FNFV Group upon the formation of t